|SEX: Mare||BREED: Warmblood x||REGISTERED NAME: none|

 |COLOR: Dark Bay||MARKINGS: none|

 Luna is a lovely big bodied mare who was surrendered to SAFE by her owner who could not care for her.
-Luna is pregnant and we estimate that she is due to foal in October or November 2018.
-She’s not had a great deal of handling, so we’ll be working with her to help her learn good manners and prepare for a new life after she has concluded with motherhood.
+Luna came to SAFE pregnant and gave birth to a healthy filly foal on November 3, 2018.
+Luna did not have a great deal of handling prior to being at SAFE, so we’ve had to work with her to help her learn good manners.
+After her filly was weaned, Luna was sent to Nick Donohue to be started under saddle.

 All SAFE horses are adopted with a no-breeding clause, no exceptions.

 Luna has done very well in training with Nick Donohue.
 She didn’t have too much trouble with saddling but required a bit of groundwork before riding.
 Once she accepted the new tack and a rider, things progressed nicely.
 She has three nice gaits and is maturing to be a steady partner.
 At times, she will become distracted by something outside of the arena but she quickly comes back to the rider without issue.
 As a green horse, Nick is working on getting her to line out and have more straightness but all and all everything has been pretty uneventful.